-Discussion

-We compare the transcriptomes of three highly dissimilar metazoans, a comparison not previously attempted (see Suppl. for context on previous work).
-We generated deeply sequenced RNA-seq transcriptomes, matched across organisms together with other functional genomics data\cite{mod1,mod2}.
+Overall, we compare the transcriptomes of three highly dissimilar metazoans, a comparison not previously attempted.
 Our comparison highlights fundamental principles conserved across metazoans.
 First, there are ancient co-expression modules, corresponding across organisms, many of which are enrich for developmentally important hourglass genes.
-These conserved modules have highly coordinated intra-organism expression, during the phylotypic stage, but display diversified expression before and after this stage.
-This suggests expression patterns at the phylotypic stage are primordial, with strong selection to maintain coordination across modules.
-We were also able to use the expression clustering to align developmental stages between worm and fly, revealing for the first time shared expression programs between embryogenesis and metamorphosis.
-Next, we documented consistent fractions of non-canonical transcription in all three organisms, a type of transcription that is the subject of hot debate currently\cite{20502517,21765801}.
-Finally, we were able to show that the transcription in all three organisms could be predicted consistently from upstream histone marks using a single set of parameters for both protein-coding genes and ncRNAs.
-The high predictive power of this universal model implies that the basal machinery controlling chromatin architecture was established at least as early as the bilaterian common ancestor and has since remained relatively stable.

-In summary, our results underscore the importance of comparing two divergent model organisms to human to highlight conserved biological principles (and dis-entangle them from lineage-specific adaptations).
+These conserved modules have highly coordinated intra-organism expression, during the phylotypic stage, but display diversified expression before and after.
+We were also able to use the expression clustering to align developmental stages between worm and fly, revealing shared expression programs between embryogenesis and metamorphosis.
+Next, we were able to show that the transcription in all three organisms could be predicted consistently from upstream histone marks using a single set of parameters for both protein-coding genes and ncRNAs.
+Overall, our results underscore the importance of comparing two divergent model organisms to human to highlight conserved biological principles (and dis-entangle them from lineage-specific adaptations).

-Figure Captions

-Fig 1 - Data Sets

-(A) RNA-seq data generated for human (red), worm (green), and fly (blue).
-(B) The number and size of data sets generated (see Suppl for a detailed description of these data).

-Fig 2 - ncRNAs and Non-canonical Transcription

-Summary of annotated ncRNAs, TARs, and ncRNA predictions in each species, showing the number of elements, the base pairs covered and the fraction of the genome for each class (see also Suppl).
-The fraction of the genome covered by TARs (highlighted squares) for each species is similar.

 Fig 3 - Expression Clustering

-(A) Human, worm, and fly gene-gene co-association matrix (lower left); darker blocks reflect increased statistical likelihood that pairs of genes are assigned to the same module.
+(A) Left: Human, worm, and fly gene-gene co-association matrix; darker blocks reflect increased likelihood pairs of genes are assigned to the same module.
 Blocks along the diagonal represent groups of human, worm, and fly genes.
 Blocks from different species with off diagonal matches form cross-species modules; whereas blocks without any off diagonal matches form species-specific modules.
-Pie charts reflect gene conservation across 56 Ensembl species for the blocks in the heatmap enclosed with the same symbol (see key); species-specific modules tend to have fewer orthologs across 56 Ensembl species.
-The functional enrichment of genes within each module is shown.
-(B) Top: Alignment of worm and fly developmental stages based on all worm-fly orthologs.
-Bottom: Worm-fly stage alignment of worm using only hourglass genes is more significant and exhibits a gap (brown) that matches the phylotypic stage.
-(C) Expression of 16 conserved modules shows smallest divergence during the phylotypic stage (brown).
-The key is given in the lower-center of the figure.
+Right: The functional enrichment of genes within each module is shown.
+(B) Alignment of worm and fly developmental stages based on all worm-fly orthologs.
+Inset shows worm-fly stage alignment using only hourglass genes is more significant and exhibits a gap (brown) that matches the phylotypic stage.
+(C) Expression of 16 conserved modules shows smallest intra-organism divergence during the phylotypic stage (brown).

-Fig 4 – TF and Histone Models for Gene Expression
+Fig 4 – Histone Models for Gene Expression

-(A) Binding/expression correlations of various histone marks and (D) TFs.
+(A) Binding/expression correlations of two representative histone marks.
 (B) Relative importance of histone marks in organism-specific models and the universal model.
-(C) TF and histone mark model positional accuracy for mRNA and ncRNA expression about the TSS (E) Cross-organism prediction accuracy of the histone marks- and universal-model.
+(E) Cross-organism prediction accuracy of the histone marks- and universal-model.